Tips for a Healthy Thanksgiving Recipes

 fat.

-ready for that second plateful, hold off for 10 minutes.
-That first plate is
+for that second plateful, hold off for 10 minutes.
+That first plate is still

-still making its way into your stomach.
-It may seem like you have more room,
+making its way into your stomach.
+It may seem like you have more room, but you

-but you probably don't.
-Have a sip of wine and enjoy the conversation for a
+probably don't.
+Have a sip of wine and enjoy the conversation for a bit.
+See

-up your plate, dish on the veggies first.
-You know how it isthe first
+your plate, dish on the veggies first.
+You know how it isthe first things

-things always get the hardy-spoonful treatment while the last foods get shoved
+always get the hardy-spoonful treatment while the last foods get shoved between

-You just don't need them.
+just don't need them.
 Thanksgiving meals are loaded with complex carbs.
+Losing

 In the

-the person laying out this crazy feast, there are a few things you can do to
+person laying out this crazy feast, there are a few things you can do to bring

-bring down the calorie, fat, and carb count for the pigs, I mean, your family
+down the calorie, fat, and carb count for the pigs, I mean, your family sitting

-self-basting turkey.
+turkey.
 You know, the Butterball variety with fat added.
-Gobblers
+Gobblers are fat

-are fat enough as is.
-When doing your own basting, think olive oil instead of
+enough as is.
+When doing your own basting, think olive oil instead of butter,

-butter, and garlic instead of salt.
+and garlic instead of salt.
 And how about a free-range bird?
-That way,
+That way, you cut

-have to say this next thing, but I will anyway.
-Roast your turkey; don't fry
+to say this next thing, but I will anyway.
+Roast your turkey; don't fry it.

-steer clear of fat.
-One of the best substitutes is to basically make a broth
+clear of fat.
+One of the best substitutes is to basically make a broth soup and

-soup and thicken it with flour.
-(Flour's not great either, but it's better than
+thicken it with flour.
+(Flour's not great either, but it's better than animal

-animal fat!)
-Take six cups of chicken broth with several veggies, such as
+fat!)
+Take six cups of chicken broth with several veggies, such as carrots,

 overnight so the flavors infuse.

-strain out the solids.
+the solids.
 Heat about ¼ cup of the liquid in a nonstick pan.
+Slowly add

-Slowly add in 5 tablespoons of flour, stirring constantly to make a thick roux.
+in 5 tablespoons of flour, stirring constantly to make a thick roux.
+After

-After that, slowly add the rest of the liquid, stirring constantly to avoid
+that, slowly add the rest of the liquid, stirring constantly to avoid lumps.

-lumps.
-When it's done, add a teaspoon or so of your favorite herbs, such as
+When it's done, add a teaspoon or so of your favorite herbs, such as rosemary

 As for the mashed